 ABOUT BOARD SERVICE

-Our Board will have the great opportunity to connect and work with an empowering Board President, visionary staff, and on a Board team of 15.
-Board Members will offer deep knowledge and perspective from professional practices and/or lived experience, lend resources, and be able to collaboratively work towards building a community of artists and strong supporters.
+WMG board members will have the great opportunity to connect and work with an empowering board president and visionary staff.
+Board members will offer deep knowledge and perspective from professional practices and/or lived experience, lend resources, and be able to collaboratively work towards building a community of artists and strong supporters.

 At Woman Made Gallery, we champion the work of women and non-binary artists, including trans women and femme/feminine-identifying genderqueer artists.
 Board members will be the strongest advocates for both the organization and the women and non-binary artists that we support, bringing enthusiasm and energy to encourage others to get involved and see the value of feminist art as we do.

 Woman Made Gallery stands firmly in our commitment to racial justice.
 In 2021, WMG Board and staff participated in Advancing Racial Justice, a dynamic online learning series through Interactive Institute for Social Change.
 In FY22, we launched a Strategic Planning committee to collaboratively build upon this learning and center racial justice practices across the organization.
 We will continue to strengthen this core focus across the organization in FY23.

 BOARD COMMITMENTS // HOW IT WILL WORK:

 - Board Members commit to three-years of service.

 - Board Members will participate in one of five volunteer committees (Development, Executive and Finance, Membership and Marketing, Programming, Strategic Planning (Advancing Racial Justice)). *See descriptions below.

-- Board Members commit to bimonthly meetings with the entire board and monthly meetings with their committee, with individual meetings with staff as requested.
+- Board Members commit to monthly meetings with the entire board and monthly meetings with their committee, with individual meetings with staff as requested.

-- Board Members commit to staying informed on all things WMG through email communications directly from the Board President and Managing Director as well as general public communications.
+- Board Members commit to staying informed on all things WMG through email communications directly from the Board President and WMG Staff as well as general public communications.